kfsgiorgos/Avoid_Conflicts_Installing_Edx_Jupyter_SparkVM/README.md

 I made this change after wasting some hours to setup the VM and there is nowhere a reference about it.
 6. Type the command vagrant up and the sparkvm after some minutes is setup
-7. Then world is yours....
+7. Then the world is yours....SparkVM under JupyterNotebook is done!!!